[3.12] [HC] [SSF] Zombies/SRS Occultist

 CWDT + Temporal Chains or Enfeeble.

 The Vaal version of Arc is useful for particularly mob-density intense situations, like the Legion encounters, where it can immediately apply curses and the Elemental Equilibrium debuff to a large portion of monsters.

 Remember that you can apply only 1 active curse by default.
-We increase this limit with Malediction and Whispers of Doom.
+We increase this limit with Malediction.
 For leveling I prioritize Elemental Weakness, but the choice is up to you.